 The Universidad Torcuato di Tella (UTDT) is a non-profit academic and research institution that was founded in 1991 and is located in the vibrant city of Buenos Aires.
 UTDT prides itself in providing and continuously improving the atmosphere of the school to provide a rigorous and high-quality education to all its students.
-UTDT has taken an interdisciplinary approach incorporating areas such as economic analysis, game theory, and, political and moral philosophy into its curriculum.
+The university currently ranks 43rd on the THE Latin America University Rankings 2018.
+UTDT has taken an interdisciplinary approach incorporating areas such as economic analysis, game theory, and political and moral philosophy into its curriculum.
 The school offers an intellectual and motivational atmosphere that allows the student to develop the necessary research and analytical skills today’s law profession requires.

 The language of instruction at the Universidad Torcuato di Tella is Spanish.
 Students applying for the program must submit proof of Spanish proficiency.